magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/architecture.md

 2. **Nodes are frequently short-lived**, they can be removed if the cluster is resized, they can fail like any other VM, or be replaced in the case of maintenance
 3. **Services are generally longer lived** than both the containers which implement the service and the nodes which the containers run
 4. **Cluster and service configuration data is longer lived** than the clusters and services that they define
-5. Depending on the regulatory frameworks under which your organization operates your **audit data may need to be very long-lived**.
+5. There is an increasing trend of **legal requirements to hold data within national data centres**

-TODO national DCs
+6. Depending on the regulatory frameworks under which your organization operates your **audit data may need to be very long-lived**

 In terms of Vamp topology:

 * If Vamp will be managing services on two or more clusters, then Vamp, Vault, MySQL and Elasticsearch should be deployed on a separate cluster
 * Vault, MySQL and Elasticsearch must use storage that will survive a cluster restart
-* Data from both Vault and MySQL is needed to "recover" Vamp to it's previous state after a restart
+* Data from both Vault and MySQL is needed to "recover" Vamp to it's previous state after a cluster restart
 * Vamp Gateway Agents
   * To reduce the risk of traffic loss, you must always have a minimum of two VGAs running, load-balanced and on different nodes
   * The VGAs have short-term resilience.
 Running VGAs will continue to function if they lose their connection to Vault but new instances cannot be started without a Vault connection